It’s a perfect day for discussing the potential health benefits of coriander.

 Coriander’s antioxidants may help with brain inflammation, memory, and anxiety symptoms, though additional research is needed.

-3. Coriander Is A Great Source Of Antioxidants
+3. Great Source Of Antioxidants

 Some notable antioxidants in coriander are caffeic acid and chlorogenic acid.